h1dz/Cyber/README.md

 # **Scripts!**
 - Currently working on a gobuster reccursive scan script.

+### **openai.py**
+- Python script using the openai module to interact with chatGPT. not perfect but works.
+Just enter your API Key and ready to go!

 ### **ping.sh**
 - Simple script to ping the host and determine what OS is running.